furrer-lab/abn/README.md

   <summary><b>Windows</b></summary>

   You can either head over to the [JAGS download page](https://sourceforge.net/projects/mcmc-jags/files/JAGS/4.x/Windows/), download and execute the installable, or use PowerShell.
-  The follwing instructions will download and install `JAGS 4.3.1` in PowerShell:
+  The following instructions will download and install `JAGS 4.3.1` in PowerShell:

   ```
   Import-Module bitstransfer